Photo by Tom Adams

 Since 2021, we've been owned by Alden Global Capital, an odious private equity firm that's more than earned its nickname: "the destroyer of newspapers."

+Alden bigs have made out like bandits, closing our newsroom and selling off our printing plant for over $90 million.
 We cover the city with just 53 full-timers, and 25 of us make less than $69,284 a year, MIT's estimate for a living wage in Gotham.

 We’re fighting for our first contract since unionizing in 2021.
 We’ve been at the table for more than three years.